jefftavlin/Codewars/README.md

 # Codewars

 Collection of completed katas on https://www.codewars.com.
-This repository features of mix of katas in Python and SQL.
+This repo features a mix of katas in Python and SQL.